 Do you add a hand-crafted excerpt for every post on your WordPress site?
 Are the excerpts even used by your WordPress theme?

-In this Weekend Project, we’ll look at how to take control of your WordPress excerpts, how they are displayed, where they are displayed and how they are formatted.
+In this article, we’ll look at how to take control of your WordPress excerpts, how they are displayed, where they are displayed, and how they are formatted.

 That’s because this site has been designed to use the more tag to determine the content for those pages.
 Just quietly, I don’t like this approach for reasons I’ll go into shortly, but let’s just keep that between you and me, yes?

 Post excerpts are still critical to the site, though, and every post gets one.
 Why?
 Well here’s the Google search result of my recent paragraph commenting article:

 You won’t find that content anywhere in the article but you will find it in the OpenGraph content meta tag which is populated from the excerpt.